Acne keloidalis nuchae - Hair and Scalp

 L73.0 – Acne keloid

 49265008 – Folliculitis keloidalis nuchae

-- Tinea capitis (and its complication, a kerion) is a dermatophyte infection commonly seen in children.
+- Tinea capitis (and its complication, a kerion) – A dermatophyte infection commonly seen in children.

 - Nevus sebaceus

 - Pseudofolliculitis barbae – Usually affects the beard area.